SlowsieNT/dbtools/README.md

 // if user is null (in this case), value "root" will be used (default: root) DB::NewConnect("dbname", null, "password");
 // only after NewConnect you are able to use tables

+// what if I don't want to use mysqli???
+// then use NewDsnConnect DB::NewDsnConnect("sqlite:/mytest.db");
 ?>
 ```